c1im4cu5/Carbon-Websocket/README.md

 Furthermore, during the install process of the Carbon SDK, you may notice the install doesn't complete correctly.
 This is likely because you don't have the Cosmos SDK installed.

+Files labeled CarbonSubscription.py and CarbonWebsocket.py can be place together in any directory.

-Filed labeled "create_orders.ts" should be uploaded to the examples file of the Carbon SDK.
-Files labeled orders.json, CarbonSubscription.py and CarbonWebsocket.py can be uploaded to the root directory of the SDK.
+File labeled create_orders.ts should be uploaded to the examples file of the Carbon SDK.

+File labeled server.ts should be uploaded to the root directory of Carbon SDK.

+Run Server:
+ts-node server.ts

 If you have troubles, please feel free to reach out to me via Telegram: <https://t.me/c1im4cu5>

-## To-Do's
+## Enhancements
         - [x] Develop initial python socket
         - [x] Develop initial subscription
         - [x] Develop JSON structure for order generation
         - [x] Alter create_order.ts to pull data via JSON and generate order(s)
-        - [ ] Further develop socket for more subscription options based on Carbon API
+        - [-] Further develop socket for more subscription options based on Carbon API
-        - [ ] Build basic TS POST API to monitor for orders (Currently run haphazardly) and transition socket to http POST request for order generation
+        - [x] Build basic TS POST API to monitor for orders (Currently run haphazardly) and transition socket to http POST request for order generation
+        - [x] Subscription and maintaining complete 0xcarbon (Token: SWTH) orderbook
+        - [ ] Reformat price and quantity with base_precision and quote_precision
+        - [ ] Transition Demex-Trading-Bot from c1im4cu5 (on-exchange arbitrage)

 ## Donations are Always Welcome
 We appreciate the Carbon Community and are always thankful for any donations!
 Here is our "SWTH" Carbon Address: swth1dwdvy48exj22st0zvwk8s3k9tfnksrj9v7fhuu

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to added/altered.